 Traffic analysis provides an indirect means of subverting confidentiality and gaining access to routing information by allowing an attacker to indirectly map the connectivity or flow patterns (including link-load) of the network from which other attacks can be mounted.
-The traffic analysis attack on an LLN, especially one founded on shared medium, is passive and relies on the ability to read the immutable source/destination routing information that must remain unencrypted to permit network routing.
-Alternatively, attacks can be mounted through the injection of unauthorized discovery traffic into the network.
-By implementing authentication measures between communicating nodes, active traffic analysis attacks can be prevented within the LLN thereby reducing confidentiality vulnerabilities to those associated with passive analysis.
+The traffic analysis attack on an LLN, especially one founded on shared medium, is passive and relies on the ability to read the immutable source/destination layer-3 routing information that must remain unencrypted to permit network routing.

 One way in which passive traffic analysis attacks can be muted is through the support of load balancing that allows traffic to a given destination to be sent along diverse routing paths.
 Where the routing protocol supports load balancing along multiple links at each node, the number of routing permutations in a wide area network surges thus increasing the cost of traffic analysis.
-Network analysis through this passive attack will require a wider array of analysis points and additional processing on the part of the attacker.
-Note however that where network traffic is dispersed as a countermeasure there may be implications beyond routing with regard to general traffic confidentiality.
+ROLL does not generally support multi-path routing within a single DODAG.
+Multiple DODAGs are supported in the protocol, but few deployments will have space for more than half a dozen, and there are at present no clear ways to multiplex traffic for a single application across multiple DODAGs.

 Another approach to countering passive traffic analysis could be for nodes to maintain constant amount of traffic to different destinations through the generation of arbitrary traffic flows; the drawback of course would be the consequent overhead.
-In LLNs, the diverse radio connectivity and dynamic links (including potential frequency hopping), or a complex wiring system hidden from sight, will help to further mitigate traffic analysis attacks when load balancing is also implemented.

 The only means of fully countering a traffic analysis attack is through the use of tunneling (encapsulation) where encryption is applied across the entirety of the original packet source/destination addresses.
-With tunneling there is a further requirement that the encapsulating intermediate nodes apply an additional layer of routing so that traffic arrives at the destination through dynamic routes.
-For some LLNs, memory and processing constraints as well as the limitations of the communication channel will preclude both the additional routing traffic overhead and the node implementation required for tunneling countermeasures to traffic analysis.
+Deployments which use layer-2 security that includes encryption already do this for all traffic.